iainctduncan/papers/source/background.rst

 the concept of beats and tempi themselves, others may be expressly looking for platforms that do not come with any assumptions of how one might think about musical abstractions.
-Computer music programming languages thus also vary widely in their areas of focus and the problems they attempt to solve for the programmer (CTN: Dannenberg 2018, 4).
+Computer music programming languages thus also vary widely in their areas of focus and the problems they attempt to solve for the programmer (Dannenberg 2018, 4).
-For example, the Csound language comes with a built-in abstraction of a score system, that in turn depends on abstractions representing beats and tempi (CTN: Lazzarini 2016, 157).
+For example, the Csound language comes with a built-in abstraction of a score system, that in turn depends on abstractions representing beats and tempi (Lazzarini 2016, 157).
-In contrast, the Max platform takes the design approach of giving the user an almost blank canvas, deliberately avoiding any assumptions that the user will make music of any particular style or in any particular way (CTN: Puckette 2002, 34).
+In contrast, the Max platform takes the design approach of giving the user an almost blank canvas, deliberately avoiding any assumptions that the user will make music of any particular style or in any particular way (Puckette 2002, 34).

 For my own purposes, I would ideally like to have the ability to score conventional music without necessarily being required to implement *all* the dependencies of a score system myself,